Chapter 1.2: A Photograph

 Further, we at Shaalaa.com provide such solutions so that students can prepare for written exams.
 NCERT textbook solutions can be a core help for self-study and acts as a perfect self-help guidance for students.

-Concepts covered in Class 11 English (Core Course) - Hornbill chapter 10 Summarising are Reading Skill, Writing Skill, Grammar, Literature Textbook and Extended Reading Text.
+Concepts covered in Class 11 English (Core Course) - Hornbill chapter 10 Summarising are Literature Textbook and Extended Reading Text, Reading Skill, Writing Skill, Grammar.

 Using NCERT Class 11 solutions Summarising exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
 The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
 Maximum students of CBSE Class 11 prefer NCERT Textbook Solutions to score more in exam.